Hoagland solution: Alternatives for some components

+Micronutrients

 Sprint 138 iron chelate is produced as Na-Fe-EDDHA (C18H16FeN2NaO6), while Hoagland's original solution formulations contain ferric tartrate (C12H12Fe2O18), but no sodium ions.
 Synthesizing a sodium-free ferric EDTA complex (C10H12FeN2O8−) in a laboratory is sometimes preferred to buying ready-made products.
 Variable micronutrients (e.g., Co, Ni) and rather non-essential elements (e.g., Pb, Hg) mentioned in Hoagland's 1933 publication (known as "A-Z solutions a and b") are no longer included in his later circulars.
 Most of these metallic elements, as well as organic compounds, are not necessary for normal plant nutrition.
 As an exception, there is evidence that, for example, some algae require cobalt for the synthesis of vitamin B12.